Hendy/memory-cache-helper/README.md

 public IEnumerable<string> GetKeys() {}

-// Attempts to get cache value of type T, otherwise sets a cache item by key, function and optional eviction public T GetSet<T>(string Key, Func<T> valueFunction, CacheItemPolicy = null) {}
+// Attempts to get cache value of type T, otherwise sets a cache item by key, function and optional eviction
+// Will be blocked if another valueFunction is already opertating on this key public T GetSet<T>(string Key, Func<T> valueFunction, CacheItemPolicy = null) {}

 // Attempts to get cache value of type T, sets a cache item by key, value and optional eviction